Frequently Asked Questions

 This, of course, is a good question since you are investing in not only your finished dress or ensemble, but also in personal professional design, patternmaking, and dressmaking services.
 Each dress has never been made before and will never be made again!
 Your price quote will be as unique as your dress.

-Generally speaking, it takes well over 100 hours of skilled labor and a minimum of $500 of materials to produce each garment from idea to wedding day.
-Most often, the all-inclusive total for one of my dresses comes to somewhere between $3,500-$5,500.
+Generally speaking, it takes well over 100 hours of skilled labor and a minimum of $500 of materials to produce a couture garment from idea to wedding day.
+Most often, the all-inclusive total comes to somewhere between $3,800-$7,500.

 No. Our initial consultation is always free.
 With no obligation to hire me, I will invite you to my studio where we will have a chance to get to know each other, you will get to see where your dress will be created, as well as inspect dresses that I have made in the past.
 We’ll ask and answer all of each other’s initial questions and will hopefully make a perfect bride/dressmaker match.